nescott/2024_Candida_albicans_MEC_analysis/README.md

 ## Study isolates
 There are 101 *C. albicans* MEC isolates analyzed for this project (see "Calbicans_sequencing_paths.txt" for list of isolate IDs).
-All MEC isolates are single colony subcultures from blood cultures collected from UMMC and affiliated hospitals.
+All isolates are single colony subcultures from blood cultures collected from UMMC and affiliated hospitals.
 These were collected under IRB IDs STUDY00006473 and STUDY00021428.